Report sexual harassment

 Reporting is important but there are other things you can do to support fellow passengers.
 We encourage people to look out for and support one another if something doesn't feel right.

-Ways to support a fellow passenger who is being harassed:
+Ways to support a fellow passenger who is being harassed, if it is safe to do so:

 Directly challenging the offender about their behaviour is risky and you need to assess the situation very carefully before speaking up.
 Avoid putting yourself in harm's way.
 The interventions above can be a more effective and safer way to help.